Delete Project

 Soft Delete vs Hard Delete

-This endpoint implements soft deletion:
+This endpoint implements soft deletion:- Soft delete: Sets

-- Hard delete: Would permanently remove the document (not implemented)
+status: 'deleted', data remains in database - Hard delete: Would permanently remove the document (not implemented)

 Why Soft Delete?